 The Rev. Michael Joncas composed and published ‘Shelter Me’, a prayer-song, in response to the global crisis of COVID-19.
 Spiritu’s members recorded the song from the shelter of their homes.

-http://lbforum.org.uk/news-and-events/covid-19-useful-bereavement-links-and-resources/ During the COVID-19 pandemic, Leeds Bereavement Forum is collecting a list of local and national resources which they hope will be useful for those affected by bereavement.
+During the COVID-19 pandemic, Leeds Bereavement Forum is collecting a list of local and national resources which they hope will be useful for those affected by bereavement.
+The Forum also has a list of helpful books.